cufechs/Modemation/RiggingAndAnimation/Readme.md

 Download openpose from the following link: https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases
 Note: Choose the GPU version if compatable.

-After openpose installation, move directory openpose to 'Rigging and animation' directory, and the download openpose's models by following the instraction given.
+After openpose installation, move directory openpose to 'RiggingAndAnimation' directory, and the download openpose's models by following the instraction given.

 2. Downloading Segmentation model